rg2u17/Kidney-Stone-Economics/README.md

 ## 1. General Information
-This repository details the underpinning data and R code used to model the European Association of Urology Follow-up Algorithm (see figure 1). <br>
+This repository details the underpinning data and R code used to model the European Association of Urology (EAU) Follow-up Algorithm (see figure 1). <br>
-The model examines differing types of imaging modality (X-ray, ultrasound and CT) and lengths of follow-up (as determined by the EAU Urolithiasis guidelines): <br>
 <br>
+The model examines differing types of imaging modality (X-ray + ultrasound, ultrasound alone and CT) and lengths of follow-up, as defined here: <br>
 **Low risk** - 3-5 years follow-up <br>
 **High risk** - at least 5 years follow-up <br>
 Hence the time horizon for the model is 5 years <br>